moj-analytical-services/user-guidance/source/documentation/introduction.md

 When you sign in to the Analytical Platform for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.

-To sign in, go to the Analytical Platform [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+To sign in, go to the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).

 You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
-As described in Section \@ref(configure-two-factor-authentication-for-github), we recommend that you use __Authy__.
+As described above, we recommend that you use __Authy__.

 ## Access the Analytical Platform

-The main entry point to the Analytical Platform is the [control panel](https://cpanel-master.services.alpha.mojanalytics.xyz).
+The main entry point to the Analytical Platform is the [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 From here, you can access RStudio and JupyterLab and can manage your warehouse data sources.

 You may also need to access other services and tools on the Analytical Platform: